What to Do in Phnom Penh

 - The rainy season is quite a nice time to visit as well, as the rice paddies are very green and lush and the afternoon rainfalls cool the high temperatures down a little bit.

-Favorite side trip away from Phnom Penh city?
+Favorite side trip from Phnom Penh

 I would really recommend a visit to Tonle Bati and its nearby Angkorian temple ruin Ta Prom.
 Tonle Bati is a lake where locals often come for the weekend to have a picnic by the lake, go for a boat ride or a dip in the cool water.